 -

-The cell technology is the foundation of the Memory hierarchy — different tiers use different cells because the trade-offs naturally fit different roles.
+Different tiers of the Memory hierarchy use different cells because the trade-offs fit different roles.